techToy-Studio/symphoni-composer/docs/visual/3-editing-clip.md

 Multi-editing keyframes of different visual clips is NOT supported.

 ### Understand the values
-Each type of clip will have some properties that can animate.
+Each type of clip contain properties that can be animated.
 Animations require keyframes to define their behaviors.

 ![Keyframe Property](/img/keyframeproperty.png)